 While biking through the villages, a stop at traditional Myanmar snack shop resulted in being luckily enough to get an invite into a wedding party after my guide and I heard the blaring of modern music (which he assured me wasn’t traditional but very much a part of the new generations and how they celebrate).

 See The Countryside of Mandalay

 You know when you’ve hit the countryside when a vast sea of green paddy fields opens out in front of you, encased by the grand Mandalay hills.
 The roads become smaller tracks of gravel and dried, bumpy mud (mountain bikes really are a godsend) and your rural adventure becomes incredibly serene and peaceful.

 As you leisurely pedal through this incredible landscape, you will see farmers plough their land and women working the fields, their colourful clothing forming a rainbow against the canvas of green.
 Locals and land workers will eagerly wave at you as you shout “Ming-ga-laba” and await the beautiful smiles and hellos in return that you quickly become accustomed to daily in Myanmar.

 Traditional methods are very much alive here as you witness the simplicity and beauty of rural life – you won’t see machines and tractors here, just the strength of the buffalo, many of which you will find around every corner, lazily enjoying the muddy waters of the paddy fields.

 After half a day of cycling, you are rewarded with a tea and snack stop at a local tea shop, which is a Myanmar tradition across the country.
-My guide ordered so much food, encouraging me try a bit of everything.
-By everything I mean a selection of around 10 dishes including samosas and Indian style foods, local noodles and fresh sauces, all topped off with fresh milky tea.
+My guide ordered so much food, encouraging me to try a bit of everything.
+By everything, I mean a selection of around 10 dishes including samosas and Indian style foods, local noodles and fresh sauces, all topped off with fresh milky tea.
 I didn’t need any persuading!
 It was the perfect end to a day of rural discovery.

 The Magnificent Mandalay Mornings bike tour costs $33 and starts at 8:30 am, finishing approximately at 11:30 am.
 Bike hire, drinking water and local snacks are included in the overall cost.